 You can find numerous domain and hosting providers out there in the market.
-Of them, Bluehost, Namecheap, Kinsta, Godaddy, and Cloudways WooCommerce Hosting are the best.
+Bluehost, Namecheap, Kinsta, Godaddy, and Cloudways WooCommerce Hosting are the best.

-Long story short, you can get a domain with just $10/year and hosting at $10/year.
+Long story short, you can get a domain with just $10/year and host at $10/year.
 You can also get discounts if it is available there.

 Related article: How Much Does It Really Cost To Build A WordPress Website?